 - Learn.
 Take a class and gain some civic skill and knowledge.
 It’s like a Democracy Gym here!
 Build your civic muscles at the CivicLab.
-Here is a list of our current workshops.
+Here is a list of our offered workshops.

 - Teach.
 Share your civic skills, experience and knowledge by offering a general admission workshop at the CivicLab. we split all class fees 50-50 with our instructors.

 - Meet.
-Use our space for meetings, events, retreats and celebrations.
-You won’t a more reasonable hourly rate or a more friendly crew anywhere!
+Our space was used for meetings, events, retreats and celebrations.

 The community of co-workers at the CivicLab included: Chicago Votes, The Young Invincibles, Moms United Against Violence & Incarceration, Move To Amend, The New Organizing Institute, The Roosevelt Institute, The Chicago Area Fair Housing Alliance, Restore The Fourth, The TIF Illumination Project.